aimclub/FEDOT/docs/source/introduction/tutorial/activating_venv.rst

-Then, activate venv by using the following command on Unix like OS
+Then, activate venv by using the following command on Unix-like OS

 .. code-block::